 Performance Criteria Acceptable Solutions Design and Siting P6 Any development within a Heritage Conservation Area is to be designed and sited so that the heritage significance of the Conservation Area is conserved.
 D6.1 Existing heritage buildings in Heritage Conservation Areas are to be retained and conserved.
 Buildings in Heritage Conservation Areas often have significant internal features which should be retained.
 D6.1 New development is to be sited and designed so as not to adversely impact upon the heritage significance of the area.
-D6.2 Development is to be compatible with the surrounding built form and pattern of development by responding sympathetically to: a) Existing form, massing, setbacks, scale and architectural style b) The design and pitch of the roof (if any) c) Site topography and landscape d) Views to and from the area e) Surrounding neighbourhood character and streetscape f) The style, size, proportion and position of the openings for windows and doors (if any) g) Colour, texture, style, size and type of finish of the materials to be used on the exterior of the building h) Existing landscape character (i.e. new development in a conservation area should seek to maintain the landscape character of the area.
+D6.2 Development is to be compatible with the surrounding built form and pattern of development by responding sympathetically to: a) Existing form, massing, setbacks, scale and architectural style b) The design and pitch of the roof (if any) c) Site topography and landscape d) Surrounding neighbourhood character and streetscape e) The style, size, proportion and position of theopenings for windows and doors (if any) f) Colour, texture, style, size and type of finish of the materials to be used on the exterior of the building g) Existing landscape character (i.e. new development in a conservation area should seek to maintain the landscape character of the area.
 D6.3 New development in a heritage conservation area must include adequate landscaped area to accommodate deep rooted trees and vegetation to provide a buffer between the new development and the surrounds.